osama22711/Books/Head_First_Design_patterns/README.md

 1. Watching this series on youtube discussing each pattern in this book. see: [Design Patterns in Object Oriented Programming](https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc)
 2. Reading from [Refactoring Guru's Design Patterns](https://refactoring.guru/design-patterns)
 3. Interesting read about design patterns and anti-patterns (things that breaks a code), refactoring, uml. see: [Source Making](https://sourcemaking.com/)
+4. Understand how design patterns is used in games, see: [Game Patterns YouTube channel](https://www.youtube.com/@GamePatterns)

 ---
 # Self reflection on the book